AtsushiSakai/PythonRobotics/README.md

 The blue line is true trajectory, the black line is dead reckoning trajectory,

-the gren point is positioning observation (ex.
+the green point is positioning observation (ex.
 GPS), and the red line is estimated trajectory with EKF.

 The red ellipse is estimated covariance ellipse with EKF.